NFL OT 4th Down Decision Engine

 🏈

-Set the game situation and hit ANALYZE to simulate 30,000 overtime scenarios.
+Set the game situation and hit ANALYZE to evaluate the optimal 4th-down decision.

 Go For It